Elliptic curves and finitely generated Galois groups: Introduction

-Over the last twenty years, several variants of these conjectures have been considered in the literature, sometimes for all possible $K$ and sometimes just for subfields of $\bar \Q$, sometimes but not always assuming $K_0=\Q$, and sometimes but not always assuming $A$ is an elliptic curve.
-A variety of different basic approaches have been tried (there is, of course, some overlap in methods).
-The difficulty in every case is locating points on $A_0(\bar K_0)$ over which one has enough control to guarantee invariance under all the $\sigma_i$.
-For a more detailed survey of previous work on this problem than is provided in the following brief summary, the reader could consult \cite{IL-Survey}.
+Over the last twenty years, this conjecture has been discussed in the literature in various forms, sometimes for all possible $\tilde K$ and sometimes only for subfields of $\bar\Q$, often, but not always, assuming $A$ is an elliptic curve.
+It is well known that in general $A(\bar K)$ has infinite rank (the result is attributed in \cite{FJ} to a letter of Serre).
+The difficulty is to construct elements in $A(\bar K)$ in a way which controls the action of the $\sigma_i$.
+A survey of results on Conjecture~\ref{equiv} is given in \cite{IL-Survey}, but we just briefly mention a few approaches that have been fruitful.

-For the case that $A_0/K_0$ is an elliptic curve over $\Q$, one can exploit modularity and take advantage of Heegner points.
-This has been done in various cases \cite{BreI, Ha, I2} and most recently, by Bo-Hae Im and Seokhyun Choi, for all $(\sigma_1,\ldots,\sigma_n)$ and all elliptic curves over $\Q$ \cite{CI}.
+\begin{enumerate}[leftmargin=10pt, labelwidth=0pt, labelsep=5pt, align=left] \item[1.]\textbf{Arithmetic.} For elliptic curves over $\Q$, one can take advantage of Heegner points.
+This has been done in various cases \cite{BreI, Ha, I2} and most recently, by Im and Choi \cite{CI}, for all $(\sigma_1,\ldots,\sigma_n)$ and elliptic curves over $\Q$ of analytic rank $\le 1$.
 In a somewhat different arithmetic direction, Tim and Vladimir Dokchitser gave \cite{DD} a proof for all elliptic curves over number fields which are not totally imaginary, conditional on the Birch-Swinnerton-Dyer conjecture.

-A second approach to Conjecture~\ref{std} uses Diophantine geometry, the basic idea being to find rational curves on quotients of $A_0^n$ in order to use their points over $K_0$ to construct points of $A_0(\bar K_0)$.
+\item[2.]\textbf{Diophantine geometry.} The $K$-rational points on any quotient of $A^n$ by a finite group action can be lifted to points of $A(\bar K)^n$ and therefore to points on $A(\bar K)$.
 Hilbert irreducibility plays a role in proving that the points so constructed span an infinite-dimensional space.
 The papers \cite{I1, ILR, Larsen} all use this method.
 A fairly general result in this direction \cite{IL-cyclic} is that in every dimension, Conjecture~\ref{equiv} holds for topologically cyclic fields $K$.

-A third approach is via field arithmetic.
-The original paper \cite{FJ} falls into this category.
-A 2010 conjecture of Markus Junker and Jochen Koenigsmann \cite{JK} asserts that every characteristic zero field $K$ with finitely generated Galois group is \emph{ample}, meaning that every pointed non-singular curve over $K$ has infinitely many $K$-points (see \cite{BF} for a discussion of ample fields).
-Arno Fehm and Sebastian Petersen prove \cite{FP} that if $K$ is {ample}, then every non-trivial abelian variety over $K$ has infinite rank.
+\item[3.]\textbf{Field arithmetic.} A 2010 conjecture of Junker and Koenigsmann \cite{JK} asserts that every characteristic zero field $K$ with finitely generated Galois group is \emph{ample}, meaning that every pointed non-singular curve over $K$ has infinitely many $K$-points (see \cite{BF} for a discussion of ample fields).
+Fehm and Petersen prove \cite{FP} that if $K$ is {ample}, then every non-trivial abelian variety over $K$ has infinite rank.